-The Caruth Institute (an Entrepreneurship Center)

-Jerry F. White, Director
+The Caruth Institute (an Entrepreneurship Center) Jerry F. White, Director

-The Caruth Institute of Owner-Managed Business helps students learn what it takes to build and run a business, from dealing with the uncertainties and opportunities of the marketplace to obtaining the venture capital needed to make an enter-
+The Caruth Institute of Owner-Managed Business helps students learn what it takes to build and run a business, from dealing with the uncertainties and opportunities of the marketplace to obtaining the venture capital needed to make an enterprise a reality.